ETH-NEXUS/civicutils/README.md

 * `tier_3`: gene was found in CIViC but no associated variant record could be matched.
 In this case, all CIViC variant records available for the gene and found to match the given data type are returned by the function (if any).
 If a `tier_3` was indicated but no matched variants are listed, then this is a consequence of no CIViC records being found for the provided data type and given gene (but indicates the existance of other CIViC records available for a different data type).
 * `tier_4`: gene was not found in CIViC.
 No hits are returned by the query.

 More details about the matching framework implemented in CIViCutils can be found [here](https://github.com/ETH-NEXUS/civicutils/blob/development/info_on_matching_framework.md).

-Note that the user can choose to perform filtering on the collected CIViC data before it is even supplied to `match_in_civic()` by providing a custom `var_map` that is used for the matching framework, e.g. if further filtering of the retrieved CIViC evidences needs to be applied.
+Note that the user can choose to perform filtering on the collected CIViC data before it is even supplied to `match_in_civic()` by providing a custom `var_map` that is used for the matching framework, e.g. if further filtering of the retrieved CIViC evidences needs to be applied so that undesired information is not considered downstream.
 We highly recommend this, specially to select only evidences tagged as `ACCEPTED` and avoid matching of submitted evidence that has not yet been expert-reviewed.
-In the case of genomic variants, it is also recommended to filter for the desired variant type (e.g. `SOMATIC`, `GERMLINE`, etc.).
-If `var_map` is not provided in the arguments of `match_in_civic()`, then per default the function directly retrieves from the database cache file the CIViC information associated with the input genes, without applying any prior filtering.
+In the case of genomic variants, it is also recommended to filter for the desired variant origin (e.g. `SOMATIC`, `GERMLINE`, etc.).
+Be aware that when filtering of CIViC evidence is performed prior to matching, then the returned matches and associated information might not reflect the exact state of the database, e.g. genes present in CIViC but specifically excluded from `var_map` by the user will be classified as `tier 4`).
+On the other hand, if `var_map` is not provided in the arguments of `match_in_civic()`, then per default the function directly retrieves from the database cache file all CIViC information available for the input genes, without applying any prior filtering.
 ```
 from match import match_in_civic